Cancer Health Disparities Summer Research Program

-The Cancer Health Disparities Research Program will be offered to all NEIU undergraduate students interested in pursuing careers in social science and health care.
+The Cancer Health Disparities Research Program will be offered to all NEIU undergraduate students interested in pursuing academic and professional careers in health care.
 The program will be accepting 4 NEIU undergraduate students to work on a number of research projects addressing topics of cancer health disparities.
-The research-intensive experience provides students with an overview of health disparities and cancer health disparities, an opportunity to work with transdisciplinary research teams on NIH or other federal funded research projects, an introduction to basic social science research methods and writing, and exposure to community engaged participatory research topics.
-The program provides students with weekly seminars, journal club, faculty lectures, career advice, mentorship, and opportunities to become involved with local community health organizations and events.
-At the end of the summer, each trainee will be required to give a PowerPoint presentation of his/her project to NU and NEIU faculty members and staff, fellow trainees, and mentors.
+The research-intensive experience provides students with an overview of health disparities; an opportunity to work with transdisciplinary research teams, an introduction to basic research methods and writing and exposure to community engaged participatory research topics.
+The program provides students with weekly seminars, journal club, faculty lectures, mentorship and opportunities to become involved with local community health organizations and events.
+At the end of the summer, each trainee will be required to give a PowerPoint presentation of his/her project to NU and NEIU faculty members and staff, fellow trainees and mentors.

 Students will be given a $3,500 stipend.

-To be considered for the 2013 program, students must be currently be enrolled at NEIU as a college freshmen, sophomore, junior or senior student.
-Students must be members of underserved populations (African American, Hispanic, Pacific Islander or Native American), and interested in pursuing a career in social sciences and health related careers.
+To be considered for the 2015 program, students must be currently enrolled at NEIU as a college freshmen, sophomore, junior or senior student.
+Applicants must be interested in pursuing an academic or professional career in healthcare, and students must be members of underserved populations (African American, Hispanic, Pacific Islander or Native American).

 How to Apply

-Please fill out the Cancer Health Disparities Research Program Application (MS-Word document) by April 12 and email to: firstname.lastname@example.org
+Please fill out the Cancer Health Disparities Research Program Application (MS-Word document) by April 13 (11:59PM CST) and email to: firstname.lastname@example.org